 "Folks have recognized that there can be a lot of proactive de-risking benefit in transferring parts of your plan over to an insurance company," Simmons explained.
 "It shrinks up your plan, it reduces the size of the surprises that you could have, and it allows those companies to get back to focusing on their core businesses."

 This trend is particularly notable given the significant role defined benefit (DB) pension plans play in the Canadian economy.
-Sun Life found that DB plans contributed $334.6 billion to the provincial GDP, highlighting their importance in providing secure retirement income.
+A recent report conducted by Healthcare of Ontario Pension Plan (HOOPP), OPTrust and the University Pension Plan (UPP) found that DB plans contributed $34.6 billion to the provincial GDP, highlighting their importance in providing secure retirement income.
 As Simmons explains, a pension risk transfer happens when an employer transfers a retiree’s pension risk to an insurance company.

 “What a lot of employers have recognized is as their pension plans have gotten larger over the years, [and] as more and more of these employees have retired, [employers] are increasingly paying these monthly pensions,” he says.